-11. Members are expected to embody the Core Values and Characteristics of High the Board.
+- by he decision or recommendation.
+(California Government Code sections 81002(b) and (c).) - 11.
+Members are expected to embody the Core Values and Characteristics of High Performing Boards, Committees & Commissions as identified and authorized by the Board.
 Failure to comply may result in removal from the appointed board, committee or commission.